ivonunes/plumekit/docs/customise/resources.md

 Plume checks static asset references where the host provides enough information.
 The host decides the final public URL.

-Use `asset()` for files you want to reference from attributes, such as favicons, downloads, fonts, and images that do not need generated markup.
+Use `asset()` for files you want to reference from attributes, such as favicons, downloads, fonts and images that do not need generated markup.

 `asset()` works in **both** the interpreter and the **compiled** path.
 In a compiled template it is resolved **at build time** to a baked URL string literal (no runtime lookup in the Wasm build), so the argument must be a **string literal**.
 In PlumeKit it resolves to the content-hashed Plume bundle for the framework's own files (`asset("app.js")` → `/app.<hash>.js`, `asset("app.css")` → `/app.<hash>.css`) and passes your own `Public/` files through by path (`asset("logo.png")` → `/logo.png`).